-- there is an adopted town centre master plan for Capalaba which addresses a wide range of public open space matters both in the parkland areas and in the civic spaces around the shopping and commercial centres - 2. this strategy will defer to the Capalaba Town Centre Master Plan particularly in relation to civic open space and streetscapes the residents of Neighbourhood 16 will be afforded as many recreational opportunities as can be provided within the existing parklands.
+- there is an adopted town centre master plan for Capalaba which addresses a wide range of public open space matters both in the parkland areas and in the civic spaces around the shopping and commercial centres - this strategy will defer to the Capalaba Town Centre Master Plan particularly in relation to civic open space and streetscapes

+3. the residents of Neighbourhood 16 will be afforded as many recreational opportunities as can be provided within the existing parklands.
 There is only scope for new open space areas during the town centre redevelopment and these will primarily be the streetscapes and civic public realm

-- Capalaba Regional Park (destination park T1) - currently provides a wide range of activities including a dog off-leash area, all-abilities play activities for toddlers and primary aged children, walking, jogging and cycling on parkland trails, picnic areas for small and large groups, festival and events, kick-about spaces, and nature-based play - the all-abilities playground has a plan - develop a park plan for the whole regional park as there is no current one - John Fredericks Park (sports park) - is a sporting park providing fields for rugby league and football.
+- Capalaba Regional Park is a destination park (T1) and currently provides a wide range of activities including a dog off-leash area, all-abilities play activities for toddlers and primary aged children, walking, jogging and cycling on parkland trails, picnic areas for small and large groups, festival and events, kick-about spaces, and nature-based play.
+The all-abilities playground has a master plan but the main park area master plan needs updating as it is over ten years old - 2.
+John Fredericks Park is a sporting park providing fields for rugby league and football.
 There is also a greyhound racing track that runs alongside the rugby fields.
 There are three clubhouses on the park and the park is home to the Redland Youth Plaza.
-The park has two separate public toilets and two main entry points - implement the adopted master plan for the sports park and the Redland Youth Plaza in partnership with clubs and park users - to date there appears to be adequate parking at John Fredericks Park but this will have to be
+The park has two separate public toilets and two main entry points.
+There is an adopted master plan for the sports park and the Redland Youth Plaza.
+To date there appears to be adequate parking at John Fredericks Park but this will have to be monitored into the future.
+Land adjacent to KFC is currently providing overflow parking for events and festival and big carnival days

-- monitored into the future.
-Land adjacent to KFC is currently providing overflow parking for events and festival and big carnival days - 3.
-Redland Youth Plaza T1 (in John Fredericks Park) - is one of Queensland's premier skate and bmx facilities.
+3. Redland Youth Plaza is one of Queensland's premier skate and bmx facilities.
 The plaza is a combination of street style and bowl elements and incorporates a fully skateable stage area.
-An enclosed rage cage adjacent to the skateable areas where people can play basketball and soccer - events and competitions are held at the plaza - the plaza has a new public toilet facility that also incorporates a meeting room, site office (for an event manager or site manager) and showers for pro-skaters and riders - provide additional picnic shelters at the plaza to provide groups gathering at the plaza for special occasions and events e.g. birthday parties an increased level of comfort
+An enclosed rage cage adjacent to the skateable areas where people can play basketball and soccer.
+Events and competitions are held at the plaza.
+The plaza has a new public toilet facility that also incorporates a meeting room, site office (for an event manager or site manager) and showers for pro-skaters and riders.
+Additional picnic and barbecue facilities could be provided at the plaza to encourage families and groups to stay longer and meet at the plaza for special occasions and events